wwwild/CBC/README.md

 # Required software & installation

   * GitHub - the script software is stored publicly on GitHub and you can use the desktop client to access the CBC scripts, which is available from https://desktop.github.com/.
 (However, if you just want to view the script code to see what's there you can use a browser with this URL: https://github.com/wwwild/CBC.git)

-These are the steps for installing Github desktop on Windows (in this case Windows 7 and, unfortunately, they will vary for other Windows versions):
     * Click the appropriate download link; e.g. Download for Windows (64 bit).
     * Save the file.
     * Run the executable.